 - Independent work to meet deadlines

-Minimum qualifications include: a bachelor's degree from an accredited college or university; a responsible work history; and five years of professional work experience.
+Minimum qualifications include: a bachelor's degree from an accredited college or university; a responsible work history; and five years of work experience demonstrating the skills listed above.
 Graduate coursework may substitute for up to two of the five years of work experience.
-Data visualization experience is desirable.
+Data visualization experience and familiarity with program evaluation is desirable.

 How to Apply:

 Applications will be accepted until Friday, July 29, or until the position is filled.
 In order to be considered for the position, e-mail a cover letter and resume to the following address:

 Joint Budget Committee